JacobRaymond/MCQMC/README.md

 # MCQMC
 Code to support my master's research on Markov Chain quasi-Monte Carlo methods for term structure model parameter estimation.

+CIR.jl: A Gibbs sampler to estimate the parameters of a Cox-Ingersoll-Ross model.
+See http://home.uchicago.edu/~lhansen/JP_handbook.pdf for details - WORK IN PROGRESS

 ## Proofs of Concept
 MCMC.jl: A simple Metropolis-Hastings algorithm in Julia, as a proof of concept.